 Everyone can relate to feeling stressed from time to time.
-It’s part of being a human.
+It’s part of being human.

-Stress is a normal response when there’s a perceived threat to survival or your way of life.
-Though your body’s natural response to stress — wanting to run away from it or fight it — isn’t usually an option.
+Stress is a typical response when there’s a perceived threat to survival or your way of life.
+Your body’s natural response to stress — wanting to run away from it or fight it — isn’t usually an option.

 When stress is ongoing, it can start to affect your well-being.
-Stress can cause a variety of symptoms, including headaches, tension, sleep difficulty, and mood changes.
-Long-term stress can lead to depression and cause physical symptoms.
+Stress can cause various symptoms, including headaches, tension, sleep difficulty, and mood changes.
+Long-term stress can lead to an anxiety disorder or depression and may cause physical symptoms.

-It’s impossible to avoid stress altogether, but you can find ways to better respond to stress.
+Avoiding stress altogether can be impossible, but you can find ways to respond better to stress.
 When you live with multiple sclerosis (MS), finding ways to manage your stress is an important part of managing your condition.

 MS is an autoimmune disease.
 The immune system is designed to attack harmful invaders like viruses or bacteria.
 In MS, the immune system mistakenly attacks myelin, the protective coating on the nerves.
 This results in damage to the myelin.

-There may be a link between stress and autoimmune diseases like MS. Researchers have found that people who have been diagnosed with stress-related conditions are
+There may be a link between stress and autoimmune diseases like MS. One

 MS lesions are areas of damage in the nervous system.
-They can be seen using magnetic resonance imaging (MRI).
-New lesions look different than older ones.
+Doctors can see them on an MRI scan.
+New lesions look different from older ones.
 Researchers have been studying how different factors may influence the formation of new lesions.

-Stressful events and experiences are a part of life and it’s impossible to completely avoid them.
-It’s not about eliminating stress, but about finding ways to cope.
+Stressful events and experiences are a part of life, and can be hard to completely avoid them.
+It’s not about eliminating stress but about finding ways to cope.

 Here are some stress management strategies to try:

-- Counseling.
-A therapist is specially trained to provide mental health support.
-They can help you cope with difficult situations that are contributing to stress.
-You can search for a therapist who also has experience working with people who have chronic conditions like MS.
+- Counseling: A therapist is specially trained to provide mental health support.
+They can help you cope with difficult situations that contribute to stress.
+You can search for a therapist with experience working with people with chronic conditions like MS.

 A flare is when MS symptoms get worse or new symptoms develop that last at least 24 to 48 hours.
-The following triggers have been associated with MS flares:
+The following triggers may link with MS flares:

 faster progressionof MS. If you smoke, it’s never too late to cut down or quit.
 Ask your doctor for support if you’re ready to quit.

 Being aware of your MS triggers can help you take steps to prevent them.
-But it’s important to remember that not all flares are preventable, and they’re not your fault.
+But it’s important to remember that not all flares are preventable.